 Is intoxication manslaughter probation a possibility in Texas?
 In other words, if you’re found guilty of intoxication manslaughter, can your sentence be suspended and community supervision be handed down instead?

 While probation is possible with intoxication manslaughter cases, it’s not always likely.
-Intoxication manslaughter cases are taken very seriously in Texas, and they can come with some pretty serious penalties, including up to 10 years in prison and nearly $20,000 in fines.
+Intoxication manslaughter cases are taken very seriously in Texas, and they can come with some pretty serious penalties, including up to 20 years in prison and up to $10,000 in fines.

 Let’s take a look at what intoxication manslaughter means in Texas, what the penalties are, and what probation with intoxication manslaughter might require.